Reading Time: 4 Minutes 12 Seconds

 Then it is the red all the way to Doksy main beach, a nice, wide and white sandy beach.

-Unfortunately in Doksy there are not many good options for food, especially in winter.
-In the last year more restaurants have been opening, but in winter the choice is reduced.
+Unfortunately, in Doksy there are not many good options for food, especially in winter.
+In the last years more restaurants have been opening, but in winter the choice is reduced.

 If you are tired or it is too late, you can get jump on a train from Doksy main station.